MarkPearlCoZa/Blog_General/_posts/2016-10-01-The-Technical-Debt-Trap.md

 > The danger occurs when the debt is not repaid.
 Every minute spent on not-quite-right code counts as interest on that debt - Ward Cunninga

+#### Technical Debt is Good

+- It is a strategic design decision
+- Indication of learning

+There are two ways we can incur debt,

+1) Intentionally (it makes strategic sense)
+2) After the fact (here be danger)

+Metaphors are analogies of the thing, Technical Debt is a Metaphor.
+The challenge we have with metaphors is we confuse them and begin to act as if the metaphor is the actual thing we are referring to.
+Metaphors can go wrong, over the course of time because we called Technical Debt, we started talking more and more about debt, not the thing we were comparing it to.